miyatrayash/string_calculator/README.md

 -   Add support for filtering out non-numeric values in the add function

+### 1.2.0

+-   Add test case to ignore numbers greater than 1000 in add function
+-   Add support for custom delimiters of any length

 ## Author

 -   **Yash Miyatra** - Initial work - [miyatrayash](https://github.com/miyatrayash)